Bryan Kilgallin's art

 Printmaking

 Artwork can be created using traditional manual relief printing onto paper.
-In this process, the artist carves away the non-image areas from a matrix.
+Thereby the artist carves into a matrix.
+Thus they remove the non-image areas.
 Matrix materials include wood, metal, stone, and linoleum.
 The design is left in relief.
 Ink is then applied to the raised surface of the matrix.
-When the inked matrix is pressed onto paper, the ink from the raised areas transfers, producing the print.
+Next the inked matrix is pressed onto paper.
+So the ink from the raised areas transfers.
+This produces the print.

 Relief print

 I hadn't done printmaking for several years.
-Then on Tuesday 14 February 2017, my art class focused on relief printing.
+Then my art class focused on relief printing.
+That was on 14 February 2017.
 My model was another art student.
-During the session, I cut a design into expanded polystyrene.
-But I mistakenly failed to cut away the area representing the lower face and neck.
+I cut a design into expanded polystyrene.
+But I made a mistake.
+As I failed to cut away an area.
+That represented the lower face and neck.
 The teacher then printed sequentially in yellow, magenta and blue.
-My oversight resulted in a dark area on the print.
-Which resembled a bandanna.
+My oversight resulted in an unintended dark area on the print.
+It resembled a bandanna.
 Because of this serendipitous effect, I titled the print "Bandit".

 Watercolour

 Watercolour paint is made of pigments suspended in water.
-The linked page Shows participants in a watercolour painting class.
+The linked page shows a watercolour painting class.
 That art group excursion was outdoors.